translate/pootle/docs/upstream_differences.rst

 - URLs have been unified and all follow the same scheme.
 URLs ending in *.html* have been removed altogether. ``reverse()`` and ``{% url %}`` are used almost everywhere.

+- No home page.
+Users are redirected to their preferred language pages instead, falling back to the project listings page.

+- Timeline tracks all changes done to units.

+- If the currently-submitted unit has pending checks, the editor won't advance to the next unit and it will be updated displaying the unresolved checks.

+- Project-specific announcements in a sidebar.

+- Maintenance mode middleware.
+It can be enabled in the settings before performing any app upgrades.

+- Quality checks can be individually muted/unmuted.

+- Single-column and wide browsing table.

+- `Modern browser support <browsers>`_.
+This includes latest stable versions of major browsers, and therefore some JavaScript libraries that don't rely on old browsers can be used (namely jQuery 2.x).
+Some CSS prefixes have been removed too.